wPlachno/wjpPersWiki/generalwikinotes.md

 Both cases can be tracked with scripting pretty easily, so the question becomes "how should this be displayed?".
 We can easily just make a list of each case with a link on each list item to fix the problem, or we could have a visualization tool.

 A visualization tool could be created to map the wiki in 3D space.
 [This has already been done](https://www.wikiverse.io/) for Wikipedia, with clustering of articles.
 This solution is cool, but much more of a hassle than necessary.
+There is also [this solution](https://wikioverdata.toolforge.org/wikitree/public/?q=Q1124&level=6&type=descendants&type_label=descendants&orientation=North&lang=en) which attempts to find a family tree by datamining Wikipedia.

 #### Search Algorithm